Domesticated plants and animals of Austronesia: Aleurites moluccanus (candlenut)

-The candlenut (Aleurites moluccanus) was first domesticated in Island Southeast Asia.
+The candlenut (Aleurites moluccanus) was first domesticated in Maritime Southeast Asia.
 Remains of harvested candlenuts have been recovered from archaeological sites in Timor and Morotai in eastern Indonesia, dated to around 13,000 BP and 11,000 BP respectively.
 Archaeological evidence of candlenut cultivation is also found in Neolithic sites of the Toalean culture in southern Sulawesi dated to around 3,700 to 2,300 BP.
 Candlenut were widely introduced into the Pacific Islands by early Austronesian voyagers and became naturalized to high volcanic islands.